tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 tags: [DevRel, Meetups, Online, Howto] #Tags help site visitors find events.
 Add an own tag i.e. DevrelFolks and a city, if you feel like it
 ---

+Our and my humble ambition is to have speakers as diverse as possible with each meetup having a clear theme.
+Speakers are developers, tech writers, developer advocates, community managers, conference organisers, devops people, developer managers.
+We try to balance each meetup to feature diverce voices with different experience.

 ## TL;DR:
 * Your talk is 10 minutes
 * Your talk has a single take-away message